hanakin/happiness/CONTRIBUTING.md

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
-This project is more like an open wiki than a happiness guarded open source project.
+This project is more like an open wiki than a sane guarded open source project.

 ### Rules